dikortis/LetsTalkETC/Episodes/Episode_5.md

-me it's a bit early but we each make concessions in order to arrive upon a conclusion that we both can live with right right the other thing that can occur of course is to engage in coercion so you know I call you nasty names or you threaten me or so and so forth
+me it's a bit early but we each make concessions in order to arrive upon a conclusion that we both can live with right the other thing that can occur of course is to engage in coercion so you know I call you nasty names or you threaten me or so and so forth